-Peter Joseph (B. Feb.
-4th 1979, Winston-Salem, NC, USA) is an American Musician, Filmmaker, Author and Social Activist; best known worldwide as the creator of the award-winning “Zeitgeist Film Series” and founder of the “The Zeitgeist Movement”, a social sustainability advocacy group which currently operates across the world.
+Peter Joseph is an American Musician, Filmmaker, Author and Social Activist; best known worldwide as the creator of the award-winning “Zeitgeist Film Series” and founder of the “The Zeitgeist Movement”, a social sustainability advocacy group which currently operates across the world.
 He also founded and curates the Annual Zeitgeist Media Festival for the arts and is on the Advisory Board/Steering Committee for “Project-Peace on Earth“.
 His most recent works include is the 2017 book The New Human Rights Movement, published by BenBella books.
 Production is also underway for the first of a live action film trilogy called InterReflections.
 [View Trailer]

-Apart from ongoing feature film projects, Joseph launched a free, TV style web-series called Culture in Decline in July of 2012, which has been translated into over 25 languages & has received critical acclaim and scored millions of online views.
+Apart from ongoing feature film projects, Joseph launched a free, TV style web-series called Culture in Decline in July of 2012, which has been translated into over 25 languages with millions of online views.
 A pioneer in free, open-distribution media, Joseph’s work supports non-profit, unrestricted syndication via free online viewing and free downloads.
 He conducts such work via his production company: Gentle Machine Productions LLC.
 He was also a judge in the 2015 USFUCA Worldwide Youth Contest.

 In 2013, Peter Joseph was hired to direct the Official Music Video “God is Dead?” by Rock Hall of Fame artist Black Sabbath.
 The nearly 9 min. video was composed of segments from The Zeitgeist Film Series, at their request.